Posted by Sep 30, 2019 in Blogon

 For this reason, most provinces and states will not pass a vehicle for inspection if there is significant rust damage.

-Having scratches on your car, no matter how minor, will affect the value of your vehicle.
+Having scratches, no matter how minor, will affect the value of your vehicle.

 When looking to purchase a used car, buyers will look at the aesthetic appearance of the vehicle as well as consider any potential repair bills in the future.

-You may not think a couple hundred dollars to repair a scratch is worth it when selling your vehicle, but many people purchase damaged cars at low cost, fix them, and sell them at a higher price.
+You may not think a couple hundred dollars to repair a scratch is worth it.
+However, when selling your vehicle many people purchase damaged cars at low cost just to fix them and re-sell at a higher price.